bfahrenfort/quartz/content/Essays/normative-ai.md

 Professionals might not even see AI as a competitor.
 Say a client comes to a software engineer and says "I made a website with AI, can you look it over and touch it up?"
 That poor engineer's first impression is that the work will take significantly longer, since it is now entirely the worst task of all: code review.
 Nonetheless, I think the professionals' opinion and the actual competitive potential shouldn't be considered.
 The important fact is that **genAI has the impression of an alternative, and does indeed lead consumers of individual and enterprise levels to use it instead of a human**, regardless of its efficacy.

 Note that there are very valid criticisms of being resistant to a technology solely because of the "AI is gonna take our jobs" sentiment.
-I think there are real parallels between that worry and a merits analysis of the competition factor.
+I think there will be real parallels between that worry and a merits analysis of the competition factor.
 So if you're persuaded that AI skepticism is FUD over potentially losing one's job, that would probably mean that you disagree with my evaluation of this factor.

+On the aforementioned "final step" of competition by infringing, it's true that
 ### Final thoughts on fair use
 I didn't see fit to engage with it in detail here, but amount and substantiality of the use would probably have some effect on AI depending on plaintiff. ==BIG PUBLISHER VS ARTIST?==
 ## Who's holding the bag?